CannyChiu/TechnicalTalentPartnerHub/README.md

 * On the Truth & Reconciliation Act (Canada): https://nctr.ca/
 * How to talk about pronouns at work: https://hbr.org/2021/09/how-to-talk-about-pronouns-at-work-a-visual-guide

+## **A Curated Collection of Articles, Books & Thought pieces on Leadership & Org Design:**
+* [Netflix Culture](https://review.firstround.com/The-woman-behind-the-Netflix-Culture-doc): Very interesting perspectives from Patty McCord on what it took to build Netflix's unique culture (sports team, talent density, no performance bonuses, top of market pay, etc).
+She was the CHRO of Netflix.
+Netflix produced the Netflix culture deck that has circulated the tech space for a number of years.
+* [Drive by Daniel Pink](https://www.youtube.com/watch?v=u6XAPnuFjJc): Daniel Pink shares a 10 minute video on what factors lead to high performance for creative work.
+Spoiler alert: it's not pay.
+It's Mastery, Autonomy & Purpose.

 **In addition to the above Talent/Talent Acquisition Resources, wanted to highlight resources to better understand R&D (Engineering, UX, Trust, Data, Product, and more):**

 ## **Campus Recruiting/Early Talent:**